johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 });
 ```

 We've now completed our requestor and responder, and can test them out.
-Do this by following [these instructions]().
+While I only reviewed the `'get-customers'` message above, the code also implements the `'add-customer'` message.
+Run the code now by following [these instructions]().
 Here's what it looks like:

 ![Native App Demo](./assets/native-app-demo.gif 'Native App Demo')
 <figcaption><a name="screen-capture-2"></a>Screen Capture 2: Native App Demo</figcaption>

+### What's Next

+In [Part 2](xxx), we'll write a basic version of the Nest transporter's **server** component.
+This is the component that runs in the context of a **microservice listener** (this concept is discussed extensively in xxx ).

 Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
 And join us at [Discord](https://discord.gg/nestjs) for more happy discussions about NestJS.
 I post there as _Y Prospect_.